Tuning Colloidal Reactions

 Flatiron Center for Computational Biology

-Ella King is a Simons Junior Fellow at the NYU Center for Soft Matter Research and the
+Ella King will be an Assistant Professor of Chemical and Biological Engineering and of Materials Science and Engineering at Northwestern University beginning September 2026.
+Interested students and postdocs are welcome to contact her!
+Currently, Ella is a Simons Junior Fellow at the NYU Center for Soft Matter Research and the

 Flatiron Center for Computational Biology in New York City.
 She received her Ph.D. in Physics from Harvard University and B.S. from Stanford University.
-Her work spans theoretical soft matter physics, materials design, and biophysics.
+Full CV

 Complete list of work can also be found at my Google Scholar page.